What is naturopathic medicine?

 A Myers' Push is a combination of vitamins and minerals in a syringe that you administer through a small butterfly needle.
 It takes very little time and is safe for almost everyone.
 We go a step beyond this to add extra nutrients and place in a small IV bag, therefore referred to as a Myers' Cocktail.
 The classic Myers' cocktail named after John Myers MD who used nutrient IV therapy to treat fatigue, upper respiratory infections, chronic sinusitis, seasonal allergies, migraines and many other disorders.
 The Myers' Cocktail has many variations today.
 We take the classic Myers and add in many more nutrients.
 That is why it will Rock Your World!

 Who administers the IVs?

-IV treatments are administered by licensed naturopathic doctors teamed with naturopathic assistants.
+IV treatments are administered by licensed naturopathic doctors teamed with naturopathic assistants and registered nurses.
 The IV treatment involves a small, expertly-inserted needle, with minimal discomfort.
 Urban Medicine uses top quality health care supplies and the highest available grade of nutrients compounded locally in California.

 Does Urban Medicine accept insurance?

 Urban Medicine does not bill insurance companies directly.
 Payment at the time of the service is required.